 Central processing unit (CPU): The CPU is the brain of the computer.
 This processor fetches, decodes, and executes instructions from programs, application software, and the operating system, effectively translating commands into actions.
-Because the CPU processes many tasks at once, it requires a fan to cool it down.
+Because of the heat generated by electrical activity, it may require a fan to cool it down.

 Persistent storage: Also known as nonvolatile storage, persistent storage maintains data even when powered down.
 Two of the most common types of persistent storage are solid state drives (SSDs) and hard disk drives (HDDs), which can be used as either internal or external hard drives.
 Other examples of persistent storage are tape drives, flash drives, CDs, and DVDs.